-- Spell check your resume, but be aware that it will not pick up on all errors.
-Spell check will not pick up errors written in all capitals. - Is the resume pleasing to the eye? - Does it fit comfortably within the page?
-Is there an appropriate amount of white space? - Is the resume on cotton bond paper? - Is the print clear and large enough to read even when photocopied? - Did you use too much bold, italic, or underlining?
-Does content support your objective? - Could you be more concise? - Is it too short?
+- Spell check your resume but be aware that it will not pick up on all errors. - Does it fit comfortably within the page?
+Is there an appropriate amount of white space? - Is the resume on cotton bond paper? - Is the print clear, unsmudged, and large enough to read does it pass the photocopy test? - Did you use too much bold, italic, or underlining?
+Does content support the objective? - Could you be more concise? - Is it too short?
 Does it look as though you struggled to fill a page? - Has extraneous material been eliminated? - Does the format present your qualifications in the most effective manner? - Is all important information included and easy to find?
-Is the format uniform throughout? - Does the resume market your abilities and paint a picture that makes an employer want to know more about you?
+Is the format uniform throughout?

+• Does the resume market your abilities and paint a picture that makes an employer want to know more about you?

-STEP 5 Prepare Different Versions
+Prepare Different Versions

 Paper Versions are highly designed with bullets, underlining, and other highlights.
-For the finished paper resume, use good quality paper (at least 24 lb., 20% cotton bond) in white, ivory, or a very pale gray.
+For the finished paper resume, use good quality paper (at least 20% cotton bond): white, ivory, or a very pale gray.
 Avoid patterns that would give a "dirty" appearance when copied.
-Typically, you would bring paper copies of your resume to a career fair or an interview.
+Typically you would bring paper copies of your resume to a career fair or an interview.

 Electronic Versions look the same as your paper version when emailed or pasted into a company resume database.
-Print a copy to check margins, formatting, and overall appearance.
 Send it as a PDF file to preserve formatting.
 Saving your resume as a Google document may affect the format negatively.